This volume’s theme is for the 2019 Hall of Fame induction and includes cards of new and existing Hall of Famers

 “Mr. Lasorda...I’m a huge fan...can I please have your auto—“

 “—Hey pal, ya gonna eat the rest of that corn dog?!?”

 Ladies and gentlemen, this card shows us that making positive changes in your lifestyle at whatever age is a wise decision.
 It’s been about three decades since Tom Lasorda went on his Slim Fast-fueled diet and transformed himself from being the Los Angeles Dodgers roly-poly manager to a much leaner and healthier version of himself.
 In a stark contrast from his 1987 card, Lasorda is pictured jogging with his players on his 1992 Topps.
 Lasorda, who turned 91 last September 22, is the oldest living Baseball Hall of Famer.

 After years playing for a Chicago Cubs franchise supposedly doomed by a billy goat, Lee Smith thought with his trade to the Boston Red Sox he wouldn’t have to worry about curses, hexes, and other superstitions.

 “Somehow I doubt that Bryce Harper, Yasiel Puig or any of the “Let the Kids Play” Generation would have bat-flipped on either of these guys.”

 Bob Gibson and Don Drysdale were two of the most intimidating pitchers in the history of the game.
 Gibson and Drysdale wouldn’t hesitate to brushback, knock down, or even throw at a hitter if their mood suited it.
 Sadly, Gibson was recently diagnosed with pancreatic cancer.
 Let’s pray for a speedy recovery for the legendary Cardinals hurler.

 ----by John Tuberty

-Follow my blog and other meanderings on Twitter @BloggerTubbs
+Follow Tubbs Baseball Blog on Twitter @BloggerTubbs

-Other Articles by Tubbs Baseball Blog:
+Other (More Serious) Articles by Tubbs Baseball Blog: